antonioru/beautiful-react-hooks/docs/useSessionStorage.md

 #### ✅ When to use

-- When you need to get/set values from and to the `localStorage`
+- When you need to get/set values from and to the `sessionStorage`

 #### 🛑 When not to use

-- Do not use this hook as a state manager, the `localStorage` is meant to be used for small pieces of data
+- Do not use this hook as a state manager, the `sessionStorage` is meant to be used for small pieces of data